 The consolidated financial statements have been prepared on a going concern basis.
-Given the risk analysis set out in the Financial Review and after reviewing the Group's net current liabilities position as at 31 March 2019, the budget for the next financial year, other longer term plans and financial resources including undrawn but available short term and long term facilities described in note 14 and operational cash flow where cash from revenues are received within 3 days, the Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
+Given the risk analysis set out in the Strategic Report on pages 9 to 10 and after reviewing the Group's net current liabilities position as at 31 March 2019, the budget for the next financial year, other longer term plans and financial resources including undrawn but available short term and long term facilities described in note 14 and operational cash flow where cash from revenues are received within 3 days, the Board has a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future.
 Therefore the Board is satisfied that, at the time of approving the financial statements, it is appropriate to adopt the going concern basis in preparing the financial statements.